 Furthermore, individual members of the offeror and target company's boards must disclose any transactions with target securities which they (as natural persons) or their family members have entered into in the 12 months prior to the publication of the takeover offer.

-Ad hoc notification obligations, pursuant to the Market Abuse Regulation, may also be triggered in the process.
-Please see questions 4.2 and 8.1 below.
+Ad hoc notification obligations, pursuant to the Market Abuse Regulation, may also be triggered in the process (see question 4.2 below).